samuelgozi/nano-schema/README.md

 - `allowedProps` - An array that lists all the allowed properties in the type schema, excluding 'type', because its always required(we add it for you).
 - `validateType` - This method is the one that should contain the logic to allow or reject a value.
 It should return a Boolean, `true` if the value matches and `false` otherwise.
-  The method will receive thw value itself, and the schema the user specified with the specific options he specified.
+  The method will receive the value itself, and the schema options for the field.
 - `validateSchema` - This method is invoked when a schema class is instantiated, and it is used to check that the schema was written correctly and doesn't contain any invalid props or typos.

 Please note that only`validateType` and `allowedProps` props are required, your type does not need to support `required` or `enum`, and shouldn't have a `validateSchema` method unless it adds options other that `enum` and `required`, since tests for those are already built in.